Identifying Neuroimaging Biomarkers of Bipolar Depression

 Visit 3: A DEX-CRH test visit (7 hours)

-Female participants will need to come in for a pregnancy test before this visit (30mins) - see below for details
+Female participants will need to come in for a pregnancy test before this visit (30mins)

 The combined dexamethasone-corticotropin releasing hormone test, or DEX-CRH test, is a test which is commonly used in the diagnosis of patients with Cushing’s syndrome.
 This test is sensitive to detecting changes in the stress response system in depressed individuals.